“Keep your hand on the plow, hold on, hold on.” Mahalia Jackson

 The “Hatha Yoga Pradipika” – written about six hundred years ago – enumerates fifteen physical postures.
 That’s all of them.
 Fifteen.
 The legendary text “Yoga Korunta” that Krishnamacharya and K. Pattabhi Jois based the Ashtanga Series on remains to this day legendary.
 In other words, undiscovered, unhistorical, and unverifiable, largely because ants supposedly ate the text.
 It was written on banana leaves.

-Practicing the series, which is hard in the doing and fulfilling in its own way, may land you on cloud nine, but the origin of the series is pie in the sky.
+Practicing the series, which is hard in the doing and fulfilling in the accomplishment, may land you on cloud nine, but the origin of the series is pie in the sky.

 All you need to do is show some gumption.